tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 I remembered when Gretchen received her Carving.
 My older sister.
 It was among my first memories.

-She'd showed it to me afterwards, brushing aside the back of her raven black hair.
-And there it was—etched into her neck like a brand: an inverted A, its legs long and bent like rabbit ears.
+She'd showed it to me afterwards—etched into her neck like a brand: an inverted A, its legs long and bent like rabbit ears.
 Two dots in the center.
 Eyes.
-Watching.

 The Ma'am's signature.
 Her proof that neither Gretchen or I had never really been born.
 Just written.

-We were skin-bound sketches.
-Characters in her private mythology.
-Tools with just enough soul to suffer, just enough love to make it hurt.
+We were characters in her private mythology.
+Tools with just enough soul to suffer, and just enough love to make it hurt.

 The knife flared hot as it broke the skin.
+The Ma'am's voice was like arsenic.

 “You should be proud, Boy.
 Most of your siblings never made it this far.”

 I winced.

-Most—but Gretchin did.
+True.
+Most didn't—but Gretchin did.

 I still remember the night she was exiled.

 The way she screamed.

-Te gouges her nails left on the wall as the Ma’am dragged her from the Crooked House and through the Door with a Dozen Locks.
+The gouges her nails left on the wall as the Ma’am dragged her from the Crooked House and out the Door with a Dozen Locks.

-“Let this be a lesson,” the Ma’am had told me when she returned, shaking Gretchen's blood from her boots.
-“There are no happy endings for disobedient children.”
+*“Let this be a lesson,*” the Ma’am had told me when she returned, shaking Gretchen's blood from her boots. “*There are no happy endings for disobedient brats.*”

 Sometimes, at night, I swore I could still hear my sister crying from the Wood.
 Begging the Hungry Things not to eat her.

+I shook the thought from my mind.

 “Ma’am?”
 I whispered.

-“You may speak, Boy.”
+“Speak, Boy.”

 “Our story… it’s about saving people, right?”

-The Ma’am snarled.
+The Ma’am twitched.
 “My story.
 Not yours.”

-She yanked my head back, fingers knotting in my hair like shackles.
+She yanked my head back, fingers knotting in my hair.

-“I’m saving this godforsaken world.
-You’re just the ink I use to write the ending.”
+“This world is mine to save.
+All you are is another weapon to help it along."

-Carol squeezed my hand, trying to defuse the storm.
-“That’s right.
-We’re helpers.
+Carol squeezed my hand, seeing my horror.
+"Not weapons.
+Helpers, dear.
 And the Ma’am’s so close now—so close to saving everyone.
 Isn’t that lovely?”

 I forced a smile, nodding.
-“Then does that mean… we can leave the Crooked House soon?”
+“Does that mean we can leave the Crooked House soon?”

+I hated it there.

+“That depends."
 The Ma’am's nails pierced my scalp—blood trickled, warm and slick.

-“That depends.
-Carol hasn’t been terribly cooperative lately, and it's slowed my progress considerably.”
+"Carol hasn’t been terribly cooperative lately.
+It's slowed my progress *considerably*.”

 Carol looked down.
 Shame wrinkled her face.
 Her hand drifted to her forearm hiding fresh scars, dried blood, like something had fed on her.

-“I’ve just… been tired,” she said.
-“It’s harder to contribute these days.”
+“I’ve just… been tired,” she said quickly.
+“It’s harder to contribute these days.
+But I'm trying."

-I smiled at her—tried to.
+I smiled at her.
+Or at least, tried to.
 “It’s okay.
 You’re doing your best, Gran.”

 Everything stopped.

 The Ma’am wrenched my head sideways, blade cold against my throat.
-“Gran?” she hissed.
 “What did I say about that word, you bloody brat?”

 “I—I’m sorry.
 It just slipped out, I swear—”

-“Mother.
-Gran.”
+“Mother!
+Gran!”
 She said them like curses.
-“Those are forbidden in this domicile.”
+“Those words are forbidden in this house.”

-Her blade shifted—pointed at Carol like a verdict.

-“And this crone hasn’t earned the right to hear them.”
+Her blade shifted, pointing at Carol like a judge's verdict.
+“And this crone?
+She hasn’t earned the right to hear them.”

-Carol reached out.
-“You’re right, Ma’am—of course you are.
-The Boy’s just… excited about the Carving, I’m sure.
-That’s all it is.
-It’s jumbled his thoughts.”
+Carol reached out, trying to defuse the escalating situation.
+“You’re right—of course you are.
+The Boy’s just… excited about the Carving, I’m sure."
+She looked at me.
+"Isn't that right?"

-“Then he should unjumble them.”
+I nodded quickly, heart pounding.

+"See?
+That's all it.
+It's jumbled his head a bit."

 The blade kissed tighter.
-My blood pattered the floor like rain.
+My blood pattered the floor like rain. *“Then he should unjumble them.”*

 “Tell him a story!”
-Carol shrieked, voice pitched with desperation and appeasement.
+Carol shrieked, voice pitched with desperation.
+"The Boy loves your stories!"

 The Ma’am paused.

-Carol knelt before her like a supplicant at the altar.
-Put her hands on her knee.
-“The Boy loves your stories.
-He says you’re the best writer in the world.
-Isn’t that right, dear?”

-I nodded, terrified.
-“Y-yes, Ma’am.”

-The Ma’am’s scowl cracked—reshaping itself into something worse: a sneer.
+Her scowl cracked—reshaping itself into a sneer.
 “Is that so?
-You should’ve said so earlier, Boy.
-I’m always happy to share my genius with those who need it.”
+You should’ve said so sooner, Boy.
+I’m always happy to share my genius with those who need it.
+What story would you like to hear?"

 “Tell him about the Red Queen,” Carol offered.
 “And how she’s going to save us.”

 “Yes,” the Ma’am breathed.
+“My magnum opus."

+I gulped, shifting uneasily beneath the blade.
+"What's her story about?"

-“My magnum opus.
-Once she arrives, the Hungry Things will submit to my narrative completely.
+"Revenge," the Ma'am said simply.
+"Once the Queen arrives, the Hungry Things will submit to my narrative completely.
 We’ll leash them.
 Weaponize them.
-And then—then we’ll topple the monster that’s ruining this world.”
+And then—then we’ll topple the monster that took everything from me.”

-“The Boogeyman?”
+“You mean the Boogeyman?”
 I whispered.

 It was the story Carol told me most nights.
-Our family legacy.
-The Boogeyman wasn’t just another monster like the Hungry Things, he was the worst creature to ever exist.
+Our family's legacy.
+The Boogeyman wasn’t just another monster, he was the worst creature to ever exist.
 The thing that haunted people’s dreams and turned them into shadows.

 “That’s right,” Carol whispered, her smile trembling like a candle flame.
+"The Boogeyman is—"

-“It is not right,” the Ma’am snapped.
+“It is not right!” the Ma’am snapped.

 Carol recoiled.

-“The Boogeyman is a footnote.
+“The Boogeyman is a footnote, you daft crone.
 A distraction.
 The real enemy is the Disorder.”
 The Ma’am’s voice grew venomous.
-“They took everything.
+“They took everything from me.
 My soldiers.
 My dreams.
 My legacy.
-But with the Red Queen leading the charge, I’ll take it all back.”
+But with the Red Queen leading the charge, I’ll take it all back—and write a lullaby with their screams.”

-I swallowed.
-My throat burned.
-“And then… we’ll stop the Boogeyman?”
+My throat burned, voice trembling.
+“And...
+And then we’ll stop the Boogeyman?”

 The knife returned.
-The pain did too.

-“Oh yes.
-We’ll stop the Boogeyman.
-And anything else that tries to interfere with my narrative.
-Evil has no place in my story,  Boy.
-Not while I hold the pen.”
+So did the pain.
+"Certainly.
+We'll stop the Boogeyman, along with anything else foolish enough to interfere with my narrative.
+This is my story, Boy.
+And evil has no place in it—not while I hold the pen."

 She pressed the blade harder.
 “Now sit still.
 You’re getting blood all over my hands.”